Kayli/logspub/philosophy-of-mind.md

     - haha, if universe is infinite it already happened infinite number of times
       - try to prove that ;) suck my dick, prove that you're real
     - but fakers are so easy to debunk and real deal is real ...

-## models of consciousness

-- dehaene changeux model (dcm)
-  - also known as the global neuronal workspace or the global cognitive workspace model
-  - was developed by cognitive neuroscientists stanislas dehaene and jean-pierre changeux beginning in 1986

-- multiple drafts model (daniel danett)
-- eight-circuit model (timoty leary and others)

 ## referernces